luke-hill/ruby-training/validators/REPORT.md

 # Report Grade - Validators

-Report for {person_name}, for the Validators project
+Report for Isaac, for the Validators project

 ## Grading Criteria